Exploring Zion National Park

 Elevation Gain - 40ft

-Trailhead Location - Take the Zion Shuttle to the Weeping Rock stop (#7) - check the park website to make sure this part of the park is open.
+Trailhead Location - Take the Zion Shuttle to the Weeping Rock stop (#7).
+Check the park website to make sure this part of the park is open.
 It has been closed multiple times recently due to rockslides.

-13 - Hidden Canyon
+13 - Hidden Canyon (Closed)

 Distance - 1.5 miles (out-and-back)